ArdanaLabs/Piecemeal/README.md

 # Piecemeal

+Building a contract piecemeal, and assessing how each change impacts the network cost (script size).

-This repo began its life as a Hello World contract, using the slimmed down DanaSwap repo (not `plutus-starter`, as it uses a suboptimal Nix setup for Haskell) as its base.
+This repo is based off the slimmed down DanaSwap repo (not `plutus-starter`, as it uses a suboptimal Nix setup for Haskell).

 Run `cabal run` in nix-shell.